Find Affordable College Courses

 $18,186 Average Tuition & Fees

-Texas Woman’s University landed the #8 spot in the 2023 rankings for the best value history programs.
-Located in the midsize city of Denton, TWU is a public school with a fairly large student population.
+With a ranking of #8, Texas Woman’s University did quite well on this year’s best value schools for history students.
+Located in the medium-sized city of Denton, TWU is a public school with a large student population.

-The average tuition and fees for an out-of-state undergraduate student at TWU are $18,186 a year.
+Out-of-state tuition fees for undergraduate students at TWU are $18,186 per year.
 While working on their degree, history majors at TWU accumulate an average of around $27,000 in student debt.

 $22,266 Average Tuition & Fees

-Texas A&M University - Commerce landed the #9 spot in the 2023 rankings for the best value history programs.
-Located in the town of Commerce, Texas A&M Commerce is a public school with a fairly large student population.
+Texas A&M University - Commerce came in at #9 in this year’s edition of the Best Value History Schools in the Southwest Region ranking.
+Located in the distant town of Commerce, Texas A&M Commerce is a public college with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at Texas A&M Commerce are $22,266 a year.
 History majors at Texas A&M Commerce take out an average of $25,000 in student loans while working on their egree.

-Read full report on History at Texas A&M University - Commerce
+Full History at Texas A&M University - Commerce Report

 $22,764 Average Tuition & Fees